FiendsOfTheElements/FFR-Coop/README.txt

 Yellow = Yielding.
 This means the script is backing off to prevent lag.

 --==<[CHANGE LOG]>==--
+0.09:
+	- Added unreasonable amounts of logging.
+Logs are created in the subfolder '/logs' where the LibFFRNetwork.dll is located.
 0.08:
 	- Fixed uncaught exception.
 	- 10% friendlier.